homebase-id/odin-core/services/Odin.Attestation.Service/README.md

 current public key, they can call the Key Chain to verify expired public keys.

+@Seb - dockerize it
+@ms - identity service secrets (there are none AFAIR...)
+@Todd - Create a space for the service on the same server as the Mail API (e.g. "keychain.odin.earth") - @seb reverse proxy?
+@Todd - Give Hetzner DNS alias to @ms
+@Ms   - Setup CNAME or A in Google for "attest.odin.earth"
+@???  - Need to figue out how we store and retrieve the full key (place for secrets)

+-- Goal: To do this almost purely in front-end code, with as little, and as generic server code as possible
+         The approach outlined here creates just two very small services on the owner API.

+@Stef - design UI that let's the user fill in data to attest.
+Code template is in here (you shouldn't code the signing, see below)
+        Call the owner API to get an instruction envelope (Todd will make this call, you just pass the dataToAttest): public static SignedEnvelope RequestEnvelope(SortedDictionary<string, object> dataToAtttest)
+        Then you have the instruction envelope and send POST it to the keychain.odin.earth API: public async Task<ActionResult> PostPublicKeyRegistrationBegin([FromBody] RegistrationBeginModel model)
+        Then you get a hash code back that you need to sign (Todd will make this call, you just need to pass the hash): public static string SignPreviousHashForPublicKeyChain(string previousHashBase64)
+        and send it to finalize (loop N times and resign as long as you get 429): public async Task<ActionResult> PostPublicKeyRegistrationComplete([FromBody] RegistrationCompleteModel model)
+        Finally, save each signed attribute as a profile attribute.

+@Todd - make generic owner only API that essentially exposes this and returns the owner signed instruction envelope
+           public static SignedEnvelope RequestEnvelope(SortedDictionary<string, object> dataToAtttest)
+        make generic owner only API that signs the keychain hash.
+Let's discuss how specialized we want it (e.g. does it prepend "PublicKeyChain-" to the signature hash?
+Or is it generic and we rely on Stef doing that (security issue)
+           public static string SignPreviousHashForPublicKeyChain(string previousHashBase64)
+        We should think about if it's possible to make sure that signing stuff can't happen on the wrong stuff.
+For example, for the keychain I prepend "PublicKeyChain-" to any signature of a hash.
+This ensures that you can't trick a signature for a generic document.

+@someone - Someday we should have a job that backs up the blockchain.db

 # Odin Attestation Service

 ## Overview

-Odin Attestation Service is a blockchain enabled attestation system designed to securely verify and attest to real-world attributes associated with digital identities.
-Leveraging the power of Elliptic Curve Cryptography (ECC) and blockchain technology, it provides a means of affirming the authenticity and validity of key attributes tied to an individual or entity's digital presence.
+Odin Attestation Service is an attestation system designed to securely verify and attest to real-world attributes associated with digital identities.
+It provides a means of affirming the authenticity and validity of key attributes tied to an individual or entity's digital presence by means of digital signatures.

 ## Key Features